Frau Dagmar Hartopp Rose

 (Photo courtesy of NetPS Plant Finder)

 Height: 3 feet

 Spread: 4 feet

 An old-fashioned shrub rose, featuring very fragrant single soft pink flowers in early summer, repeat-blooming; low growing and spreading, adaptable and disease-resistant, makes a great flowering groundcover; all roses need full sun and well-drained soil

 Frau Dagmar Hartopp Rose is draped in stunning fragrant shell pink flowers with yellow eyes at the ends of the branches from late spring to late summer, which emerge from distinctive rose flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn an outstanding coppery-bronze in the fall.
 The fruits are showy red hips displayed from mid to late fall.